7 Sources

 Copy Link

-Lenovo is holding 50% higher component inventories than usual to navigate memory shortages caused by AI data center demand.
-The company warns of potential price increases in 2026 if shortages persist.
+The world's largest PC maker is hoarding memory components at 50% above normal levels to navigate supply shortages caused by AI data center demand.
+The company warns of potential price increases for consumer electronics if shortages persist into 2026.

 1